muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554C/NURUL'IZZATI BINTI MOHAMMAD ZAKI/README.md

 ### 🔹 Throughput
-The request rate increased smoothly from **8–10/sec** in the low phase to around **44/sec** at the heavy phase.
+The request rate increased gradually from about **8–10/sec** requests per second in the low phase to around **44/sec** during the heavy phase.
-✅ The API managed the higher request load without errors or timeouts.
+✅ The API handled the growing traffic without showing timeouts or failed responses.

 ---